We all know what "new car smell" means.

 According to the findings from the 2012 of the Ecology Center (the USA), chemicals in new car smell could be harmful if inhaled or swallowed and can lead to such serious consequences for the health as birth defects, learning disability and even cancer.
 The report concentrated on the presence of bromine, chlorine, lead and other volatile organic chemicals in the car interior.

 It is believed the healthiest interiors are to be found in the following cars: the 2012 Honda Civic, 2011 Toyota Prius, the 2011 Honda CR-Z, the 2011 Nissan Cube and the 2012 Acura RDX.
 Honda won the healthiest interiors overall.

-According to the US Environmental Protection Agency, long-term effects of some of these substances in the body can lead to hormonal imbalance that negatively affects the reproductive system and cause damage to the liver, kidneys and central nervous system.
+According to the US Environmental Protection Agency, long-term effects of some of these substances in the body can lead to hormonal imbalance that affects the reproductive system negatively and causes damage to the liver, kidneys and central nervous system.

-Most hazard are new cars.
+New cars are most hazard.
 Smell in them is also more noticeable.

 On the other hand, heating of vehicle when left in the sun even aggravates the situation and speeds up chemical reactions.

 But there is a good news - the danger is weakening with the time.
 According to experts, the threat level is the highest during first six months.

 Automakers, in particular Fiat / Chrysler, Ford, General Motors and Honda, assure that they are taking steps to reduce VOCs and other toxic substances in their cars.
 They say they did it through using other materials, coatings and adhesives in production.